needle-mirror/com.unity.memoryprofiler/Documentation~/index.md

 ## Known limitations
 Memory Profiler version 0.1.0-preview.2 includes the following known limitations:

 * Only development builds, and the Editor can use the Memory Profiler.
 This limitation means that users can’t profile release builds.
-(This is the same limitation as Profiler.)
+(This is the same limitation as the Profiler, more information about profiling applications can be found [here](https://docs.unity3d.com/Manual/profiler-profiling-applications.html).)
 * The capture itself allocates memory so in some cases the system may run out of memory and crash the application.
 * Taking a capture may temporarily freeze the capture target (the Editor or remote application).
 The length of this freeze depends on the complexity and memory usage of the application.
 * Single threaded platforms, such as WebGL, are not supported.